wallacegsouza/templates/README.md

 ## Downloading and installing tools on your machine

+The instructions bellow will help you to install Git, SDKMAN, Java (JDK), Maven, Gradle, Lazybones and Docker in your machine.

+You will need execute the steps 1 to 7 only once.

+The step 8 helps you to create your java project from one of ours template projects.

 ### 1 Download, install and configure Git

 To download and install Git, open the terminal and execute the commands bellow: